 Electronics to add to your Korea packing list

 - Unlocked Phone and sim card – You need to make sure you have your phone unlocked by your provider back home.
-Phones in Korea are only used via a sim card, so many sure that your phone uses a sim card.
+Phones in Korea are only used via a sim card, so make sure that your phone uses a sim card.
 You can easily pick up a sim card at the airport.

 - Plug converters and adapters – The standard voltage in South Korea is 220 volts and 60Hz.
 South Korea uses typically uses the Plug Type C with the 2 rounded prongs.